ppy/osu-wiki/wiki/Gameplay/Hit_object/Hit_circle/en.md

 *Hit circles* are a type of coloured, circular [hit objects](/wiki/Gameplay/Hit_object) present in [osu!](/wiki/Game_mode/osu!) and [osu!taiko](/wiki/Game_mode/osu!taiko) [beatmaps](/wiki/Beatmap).
 They are core gameplay elements, requiring players to click on/tap them in time with the music to [score](/wiki/Gameplay/Score) points.
 Clicking hit circles more [accurately](/wiki/Gameplay/Accuracy) awards more score, as well as providing a very small boost to the [health bar](/wiki/Gameplay/Health) and a larger one at the end of a [combo](/wiki/Beatmapping/Combo).

-## Customization and skinning
+## Customisation and skinning

-Hit circles are customizable through osu! [skins](/wiki/Skin), allowing player to modify their appearance.
+Hit circles are customisable through [skins](/wiki/Skin), allowing players to modify their appearance.

 ## In osu!